koii-network/docs/concepts/containerized-tasks/develop-an-OrcaPod.md

 const { OrcaPulse } = require('orca-pulse')
 ```

-Create an instance of orca-pulse in the `index.js` inside setup funtion.
+Create an instance of orca-pulse in the `index.js` inside setup function.

 ```JS
 const orcaPulse = new OrcaPulse()